 The Niagara River (Ontario) Area of Concern

 The Niagara River AOC is the river itself extending from Lake Erie to Lake Ontario (Figure 2).
 The drainage area that flows into the river is referred to as the AOC watershed.
-Restoration efforts are focused on the river itself but some projects are implemented in the AOC watershed, when deemed necessary.
+Restoration efforts are focused on the river itself but some projects are implemented in the AOC watershed, if needed.
 Although the Niagara River is identified as a bi-national AOC, there are separate RAP processes on both sides of the border.
+Click here to learn about what’s being done on the U.S. side of the River.

 Who is involved?